ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 ## **Things To Know Before You Begin**

-**This guide focuses on patching YT ReVanced Extended with inotia00's patches (which haven't been updated since January 2024), although basic info is provided for patching with YT-Advanced's patches (AKA ReX) and anddea's patches, both of which are forks/adaptions of inotia00's patches.
-For more detailed info on patching ReX, see the [ReX documentation](https://github.com/YT-Advanced/revanced-documentation).**
+**This guide focuses on patching YT ReVanced Extended with inotia00's patches, although basic info is provided for patching with anddea's patches, which is a fork/adaption of inotia00's patches.
+For info on patching ReX, see the [ReX documentation](https://github.com/YT-Advanced/revanced-documentation).**

 **a)** Check out the [Frequently Asked Questions](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/faq.md#frequently-asked-questions).